alcherk/SampleCode/iPhoneMixerEQGraphTest/ReadMe.txt

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS:

-Version 1.2, Changed deployment target back to iPhone OS 3.2 and added CFBundleIconFiles in Info.plist.
-Version 1.1, Upgraded project to build with the iOS 4 SDK.
 Version 1.0, Tested with iPhone OS 3.1.3.
 First public release.
+Version 1.1, Upgraded project to build with the iOS 4 SDK.
+Version 1.2, Changed deployment target back to iPhone OS 3.2 and added CFBundleIconFiles in Info.plist.
+Version 1.2.1, Updated for iOS 6.1 SDK.
+Migrated to AVAudioSession from AudioSession APIs.
+Version 1.2.2, Updated for iOS 7.0 SDK.
+Added SetProperty call setting output stream format for iPodAU.

 ===========================================================================
-Copyright (C) 2010 Apple Inc. All rights reserved.
+Copyright (C) 2010-2014 Apple Inc. All rights reserved.